SouthernMethodistUniversity/styleguide/sections/contributing.md

 ## Forking

-By deffault, you will not have access to directly modify repositories in the DHRI curriculum.
+By default, you will not have access to directly modify repositories in the workshop curriculum.
 In the world of free and open source software, this is common—usually, only the creator of a repository and certain core contributors can add and modify files in a repository.
 However, this doesn't mean that you cannot modify the curriculum and make it your own.

 If you wish to create your own version of the curriculum for your own workshop or Institute, the first step is to **fork** the relevant repository.
 That means to make a copy of it under your own account on GitHub, one in which you have access to modify files.
 Once you have forked a repository, you can create a new lesson based on it.
 Because the curriculum is under a Creative Commons license, you may use any module as the basis for a new lesson and share freely, as long as you provide attribution to Graduate Center Digital Initiatives and share under a the same license.